 - Contemplating or attempting suicide

-No one should have to live with active depression.
+No one should have to live with active addiction and depression.
 At Northbound, our individualized treatment plans address depression co-occurring with a substance abuse problem in an effective, compassionate way.
 At Northbound we use a multi-faceted approach of individual, group and experiential therapies, coupled with cognitive behavioral theory, to help our clients learn to cope with their depression.
 In many cases, the depression is a symptom of the substance abuse itself, and through abstinence and the 12-steps, those depressive feelings and behaviors fade as the sense of hope that comes with sobriety grows.
 In other cases long-term management of depression requires medication and a commitment to therapy.
 Either way, our depression treatment programs provide our clients with a new sense of self and a positive path towards sobriety and a new life.

 Contrary to popular belief, medications do not “cure” depression.
 However, medication is often part of the depression treatment.
 And because depression is a chronic condition, switching or adding medications often helps a client who is not responding well or who has developed distressing side effects to a previous medication.
 Because our philosophy includes limiting use of medication except where necessary for effective treatment, Northbound works with psychiatric referrals to communicate and ensure the efficacy of all medication.

 The medications for the various types of depression can take some time before they start working, so stabilization in a serenity-based program like Northbound is vital for the individual suffering from both addiction and depression.
 This is also the stage of recovery where the client and family – if they have not already done so – familiarize themselves with all aspects of the illness.
 During stabilization, the staff works to educate families on the symptoms and treatment of their loved one’s disease and encourages them to learn as much about the illness as possible